PC108/e-vent/README.md

 # e-vent
-web platform to manage your events and your registrants.
+Web platform to manage your events and your registrants.
 Possibility to register for several events on the same order.

+More information coming soon.